Time: 13:00 - 15:00

 When I've finished, what course can I do next?

-Continue to study at Improvers level.
-You could enrol onto a Stanislavski, or an improvisation class.
+Continue in this class until you and your tutor feel you are ready to progress to advanced acting.
+You could enrol onto a Stanislavski, Meisner or an improvisation class.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.